l0rd/openshift.io/FAQ.md

 ### Which version should my Jenkins be at at ?

-To find out the intended version, visit http://central.maven.org/maven2/io/fabric8/online/packages/fabric8-online-jenkins/1.0.160/fabric8-online-jenkins-1.0.160-openshift.yml and look for the section:
+To find out the intended version, visit http://central.maven.org/maven2/io/fabric8/online/packages/fabric8-online-jenkins/1.0.167/fabric8-online-jenkins-1.0.167-openshift.yml and look for the section:

 ```
 provider: fabric8
       project: jenkins-openshift
-      version: 3.0.33
+      version: 3.0.37
 ```

+Re-construct the above URL by replacing **1.0.167** with the value in https://github.com/fabric8io/fabric8-init-tenant/blob/master/TEAM_VERSION
+Note: We are assuming that the latest `fabric8-init-tenant` commit is in production.

+### Which version should my Che be at ?

+To find out the intended version, visit http://central.maven.org/maven2/io/fabric8/online/packages/fabric8-online-jenkins/1.0.167/fabric8-online-che-1.0.167-openshift.yml and look for the che version inside it.

-Re-construct the above URL by replacing **1.0.160** with the value in https://github.com/fabric8io/fabric8-init-tenant/blob/master/TEAM_VERSION
+Re-construct the above URL by replacing **1.0.167** with the value in https://github.com/fabric8io/fabric8-init-tenant/blob/master/TEAM_VERSION
-Note: Assuming that the latest `fabric8-init-tenant` commit is in production.
+Note: We are assuming that the latest `fabric8-init-tenant` commit is in production.

 ### My tenant update does not work

-"well the update is fine; it updates the Jenkins DC just fine - but for some reason openshift then decides to ignore that, cancel the deployment so the version 0 keeps running despite version N being more recent.
-I found I had to manually go into the openshift console and click the Deploy button by hand." - James
-( need to improve the instructions ) https://github.com/fabric8io/fabric8-init-tenant/issues/74
+https://github.com/fabric8io/fabric8-init-tenant/issues/74